jpsim/JPSThumbnailAnnotation/README.md

 (see sample Xcode project in `/Demo`)

 You add an `JPSThumbnailAnnotation` just like any other `MKAnnotation`.
+The annotations take in a `JPSThumbnail` object to display an image, title, subtitle at a specific coordinate.
+You can also set a block to be run when the disclosure button is tapped.

 ``` objc
 JPSThumbnail *thumbnail = [[JPSThumbnail alloc] init];